 Contrast means making your poster elements stand out visually – with color, maybe a different font, or other styling.

+Proportion means using size to help emphasize importance.
 The more important an item is, the bigger it should be in relation to the other elements on your page.

+One place we can use contrast and proportion together is with the poster’s text – we can use different sizes for different text elements.
 For example, you’ll want to make your titles and headings stand out so they catch people’s eyes and give them an idea of what your poster is about.

+Once you’ve got your reader’s attention with the title and headings, they’ll read through the rest of your poster’s text.
 If we have images that relay important information, you can make them larger than the others on the poster to help them stand out – that’s another use of contrast and proportion to help get a viewer’s attention.